rodger0531/foobook-mirror/Server/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =========================================================================================

+21/02/2014 - Tharman

+	- Minor alteration to 'query.php' to catch binding which is not integer or string.

 20/02/2014 - Tharman

 	- Changed the query structure to be more concise.